Washington and Old Dominion Railroad Regional Park: Transmission lines

 The SCC nevertheless approved on February 15, 2008, a transmission line route that would travel above ground for 1.8 mi along the same segment of the trail.
 The Commission's approval order stated that the SCC had adopted the Examiner's recommendation against underground construction "due to both the physical, and the cost to the ratepayers, of the impacts that would result therefrom."

 Less than three weeks later, on March 4 and 5, 2008, the Senate and the House of Delegates of the Virginia General Assembly unanimously passed emergency legislation that ordered the SCC to approve the underground construction of the line along that segment of the trail as part of a statewide pilot program for the development of such types of transmission lines.
 Sponsored by Delegate Joe T. May (Republican - Loudoun), the legislation exempted the project from any requirements for further SCC analyses relating to the impacts of the route, including environmental impacts and impacts upon historical resources.

 The legislation went into effect when Virginia Governor Tim Kaine approved it on April 2, 2008.
 Soon afterwards, the power company asked the SCC to approve construction of the underground transmission line in accordance with the terms of the legislation.
 The SCC approved construction of the underground line on May 28, 2008.

 The NVRPA expected the project to result in a significant loss of trees, as the power company planned to dig trenches on each side of the paved trail while installing duct banks to house its conduits.
-Supporting the NVRPA's expectation, Dominion Virginia Power noted that the environmental impacts associated with underground cable installation in suburban and rural areas are significantly greater than are those of overhead line construction.
+Supporting the NVRPA's expectation, Dominion Energy noted that the environmental impacts associated with underground cable installation in suburban and rural areas are significantly greater than are those of overhead line construction.
 The W&OD Trail closed for a year in the project area while the power company constructed its underground lines.
 The trail reopened to the public in November 2010.

+In 2024, Dominion Energy backed out of a voluntary agreement to limit tree cuttings to only those directly at risk of tangling with power lines, and began clearcutting trees with potential to grow over 15 feet.
+This drew condemnation from the boards of Fairfax, Arlington, and Loudoun counties, prompting Dominion Energy to pause the clearings in March 2025.

 Future plans

 Arlington County

 In July 2020, NOVA Parks received a $650,000 grant from the Northern Virginia Transportation Authority (NVTA) that enabled NOVA Parks to make plans to extend the organization's "Dual Trails" project for 2 mi eastward from the City of Falls Church into Arlington County (from North Roosevelt Street to North Carlin Springs Road).
 Although NOVA Parks had asked NVTA for sufficient funds ($5,646,000) to complete the project, the NVTA awarded only the amount that NOVA Parks had requested for design, engineering and environmental work.

 The reduced award followed an NVTA public comment period that attracted more than 300 responders.
-Most comments supported the expansion, although the majority of comments that NVTA could identify as coming from Arlington opposed it.
+Most comments supported the expansion.